VPOUR/VPOUR/README.md

 - ⚡ I’m interested in many aspects of programming because life is short and Miss Universe beauty contests marginalize interstellar minorities
 - 🖥️ The goal is to be at the nexus of Computer engineering and Scientific research
-- 🪐 I also do art, animation and memes...
+- 🎨 I also do art, animation, memes and uuh watching doccies about supercell storms...

 ## My Skills